Jump to section

 She may recommend professional physical therapy such as an underwater treadmill.
 With the guidance of your veterinary team, you may be asked to do physical therapy at home in the form of ice treatments, flexion of joints, and massage.

 Together, you and your veterinarian can have your pet back to walking in due time.
-Typical recovery length will be four to eight weeks.
+Typical recovery length will be four to twelve weeks.
 The age of your dog will be a factor since younger dogs heal more quickly than older dogs do.
-The recovery may seem slow, but the prognosis for a broken leg is very good when care and diligence is taken.
+The recovery may seem slow, but the prognosis for a broken leg can be good when care and diligence is taken.

 Broken Leg Average Cost